wordplaydev/wordplay/LANGUAGE.md

 Because binary evaluations are just syntactic sugar on regular evaluation, it's important to note that the left side of a binary evaluate is always the value on which the operator name is searched for a function definition.

+#### _evaluation_

+Binary evaluations first evaluate their left input, and then resolve the operator name on the left value.
+If a function is not found, it evaluates to a function exception, which halts the program.
+If one is found, then the right expression is evaluated.
+If the function expected anything other than one input, then it an exception value is generated and the program halts.
+Otherwise, the single value is provided to the function, and its result is given as the binary evaluate's value.

 ### Unary Operator

 Finally, there is a third prefix unary operator syntax, allowing for expressions like: